On the importance of data encoding in quantum Boltzmann methods: Lattice Boltzmann method

 \section{Lattice Boltzmann method}

 In the Boltzmann method the macroscopic behavior of a fluid is simulated by considering the microscopic behavior of the fluid particles as they move through space and deriving the macroscopic quantities via averaging-based post-processing, instead of encoding the macroscopic variables directly, as is commonly done in other CFD methods like the finite volume method.
+In recent years the lattice Boltzmann method has gained popularity as it is particularly suited for parallel execution on massively parallel supercomputers.
+This has led to the development of several open-source packages such as waLBerla \cite{Godenschwager2013,Bauer2021} and openLB \cite{Kummerländer2023} packages.
+An inclusive overview of the important recent advances in the Lattice Boltzmann method is given in the review paper by Li et al \cite{LinLi2020}.
+The easy parallelizability of the Boltzmann method also makes it potentially interesting to apply to quantum computers, as the latter allow to efficiently work in a high dimensional space by exploiting quantum parallelism.

 In this paper we consider the discrete lattice Boltzmann method, where a particle can only move with specific velocities taken from a finite set of discrete velocities.
 We define the structure of the method using the D$n$Q$m$ system, where $n$ represents the amount of spatial dimensions and $m$ the amount of discrete velocities considered.
 Figure \ref{fig:multiple_DnQm} gives examples of the commonly used D1Q2, D1Q3, D2Q5 and D2Q9 systems, respectively, in standard Boltzmann convention.
-For an in depth review of the lattice Boltzmann method we refer to the book \cite{Krüger2017}.
+For an in depth review of the lattice Boltzmann method we refer to the book \cite{Kruger2017}.

 Boltzmann methods simulate the macroscopic behavior of a fluid or gas by implementing a streaming step followed by particle collision on the microscopic level in each time step.
 When obstacles are present an additional reflection step is performed in each time step.
 For brevity we omit a detailed description of the latter and refer the interested reader to our recent work \cite{Schalkers2022} on this topic.